DavidVujic/python-polylith/projects/polylith_cli/README.md

 ## Setup for PDM users
-For PDM, there are a couple of extra initial steps needed.

 Create a directory for your code, initialize it with __git__ and setup the basics with `PDM`.

 ``` shell